mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 as most weapons, are simplified to the point of elegance (or beyond).
-A human laser rifle has a wealth of options and controls, allowing the user to set power consumption rates, adjust the weapon’s focus, connect the weapon to different types of heads-up-displays or diagnostic equipment and conduct field repairs.
+A human laser rifle has a wealth of options and controls, allowing the user to set power consumption rates, adjust the weapon's focus, connect the weapon to different types of heads-up-displays or diagnostic equipment and conduct field repairs.
 An Aslan laser rifle has an on-off switch and a trigger.
 Nothing comes between